iamanigeeit/DDW2023/README.md

 3. **In your `test` branch**:
    - Go to `docusaurus.config.js` and edit the `url` and `baseUrl` to match your username and repo name.
    - Go to `.github/workflows/deploy.yml`and change `on push branches` from `main` to `test`.
+4. **Rename** your `main` branch to something else, e.g. `default`.
+This makes sure that deployment is only triggered on the `test` branch.
-4. Go to your repo on the Github site > Settings > Pages > change Source to **Github Actions**
+5. Go to your repo on the Github site > Settings > Pages > change Source to **Github Actions**
-5. Commit your `docusaurus.config.js` and `deploy.yml` and push to `test` branch
+6. Commit your `docusaurus.config.js` and `deploy.yml` and push to `test` branch
-6. In Github > Actions, check that the workflow to build is triggered on the `test` branch.
+7. In Github > Actions, check that the workflow to build is triggered on the `test` branch.
 If it doesn't work, you may need to set the permissions under Actions > General.
 When successful, Github should create a new branch `gh-pages` for the built website files.
-7. Go to Github > Settings > Pages again and switch source back to **Deploy from a branch**.
+8. Go to Github > Settings > Pages again and switch source back to **Deploy from a branch**.
 Select `gh-pages` and Save (you must force it to save if it doesn't).
-8. The site should be up at your given URL.
+9. The site should be up at your given URL.
 If it is not (404 error), go back to Github > Actions and check the `pages build and deployment` workflow ran correctly on the `gh-pages` branch.
-9. To stop deployment on your `main` branch, go to Github > Settings > Environments > github-pages > Deployment branches and tags, then remove `main`.

-Now you can checkout the main repo, push new commits to both `main` and force-push to `test`.
-View the changes on your site, and when you are done, submit pull requests through the `main` branch.
+Now you can checkout the `default` repo, push new commits to both `default` and force-push to `test`.
+View the changes on your site, and when you are done, submit pull requests through the `default` branch.

 ## Building Locally